MySmartBorrowing

 Congratulations, you are a smart borrower!
 The choices you made will allow you to have a successful financial future.

 Congratulations!
-You are UNDER your borrowing limit by:
+You are under your borrowing limit by:

-You are OVER your borrowing limit by:
+You are over your borrowing limit by:

 Estimated Monthly Payment